 President Washington in his Farewell Address warned the United States to avoid “entangling alliances” with foreign nations, who at that point surrounded the new nation.
 As the United States started to expand and new independent nations in the Americas started to form, it warned European nations basically to avoid doing the same thing in the Western Hemisphere.
 This was the Monroe Doctrine (1823).

 The United States required foreign assistance to gain its independence.
-Once independent, the United States also could not be totally isolated from the world.
+Once that was accomplished the young nation could not be totally isolated from the world.
 Trade with other nations, immigration and dealing with foreign nations on its borders all showed that engagement would be necessary.
 This involved various treaties as well.

 The immediate origins of the Monroe Doctrine occurred after peace in the Napoleonic Wars.
 France and other European powers looked to the Americas, including Cuba, for further opportunities.
 This concerned Great Britain.
 The United States also wanted to avoid such conflicts in nearby areas and there was some thought to work with Great Britain to announce opposition to additional European acquisitions in the Americas.